2024-25 Catalog

 Repeat Status: Course may be repeated.

-BSTA 402 Health Data and Computational Science 3 Credits
+BSTA 402 Biostatistics in Health 3 Credits

 This course provides an introduction to the use of statistics in health.
 Topics include descriptive statistics, probability distributions, parameter estimation, hypothesis testing, analysis of contingency tables, analysis of variance, regression models, and sample size and power considerations.
 Students develop the skills necessary to perform, present, and interpret statistical analyses; and attain autonomy in handling real-world data using a statistical computing environment.